rnaveensrinivas/Python/README.md

 ---

 ## Extensibility
-- Python can be extended using **C**:
+- Python can be extended with functions and data types which are written in C, C++, or other languages callable from C, For example,
   - Add new built-in functions or modules for:
     - Performance-critical operations.
     - Access to binary-only libraries (e.g., vendor-specific graphics libraries).
-- Embed the Python interpreter into C applications:
+- One can also embed the Python interpreter into C applications:
   - Use Python as an extension or command language within custom applications.

 ---